PlaidCloud/website/content/en/docs/concepts/scheduling-eviction/pod-priority-preemption.md

 Keep reading for more information about these steps.

 {{< note >}}
-Kubernetes already ships with two PriorityClasses:
+PlaidCloud already ships with two PriorityClasses:
 `system-cluster-critical` and `system-node-critical`.
 These are common classes and are used to [ensure that critical components are always scheduled first](/docs/tasks/administer-cluster/guaranteed-scheduling-critical-addon-pods/).
 {{< /note >}}